Henry (bishop of Finland): Bishop of Finland

 The first mention of a bishop in Finland is from a papal letter in 1209.
 It was sent to Archbishop Anders of Lund by Pope Innocent III as a reply to the Archbishop's earlier letter which has not survived.
-According to the Archbishop, the Bishop of the newly established church in Finland was dead, apparently from natural causes since his passing away is mentioned to have been "lawful", and the see had been vacant for some time.
+According to the Archbishop, the Bishop of the newly established church in Finland was dead, apparently from natural causes since his death is mentioned to have been "lawful", and the see had been vacant for some time.
 The Archbishop had complained to the Pope how difficult it was to get anyone to be a bishop in Finland and planned to appoint someone without formal adequacy, who was already working in Finland.
 The Pope approved of Archbishop's suggestion without questioning his opinions.
 It is noteworthy that the Archbishop of Uppsala, Valerius (1207–1219/1224), was also in Denmark at the time, temporarily exiled from Sweden after having allied with the deposed King Sverker, yet another exile in Denmark.

 Whether the appointment of the said preacher ever took place, remains unknown.
 Note should be taken that the King of Sweden at the time was Eric, a grandson of his better known namesake Eric the Saint.
 Eric had taken over Sweden in 1208 and was crowned king two years later.
 The Pope who had strongly sided with Sverker, ignored him at first, but finally recognized him in 1216, commenting many requests that he had apparently made ever since having taken the office.
 Based on the papal letter that year, Eric seems to have had a plan to invade some country that allegedly had been "taken from the heathens by his predecessors" and was allowed to install a bishop there.
 Similar letters were sent to the King of Denmark in 1208 and 1218, who is known to have meant Estonia both times.
 Sweden also attacked Estonia in 1220.
 Eric died of illness 1216.
 Almost nothing is known about his time as the king.

 Nevertheless, someone was eventually appointed and installed as the new bishop, since Pope Honorius III sent a letter directly to an unnamed Bishop of Finland in 1221.
 According to the letter, Archbishop Valerius had followed the situation in Finland and sent a report to the Pope, worried about a threat from unidentified "barbarians".
 It is notable that when the Pope quoted Valerius in his letter, he calls the church in Finland to have been established "newly", the same claim that Anders had made 12 years earlier.
 The list of Swedish bishops which survives from this era is from king John Sverkerson's coronation from the year 1219 and it mentions the bishops which have been present at the coronation.
 Finland as well as Wäxjö are not among those five, which so seem to have been all the bishops of the Swedish realm at that time.
 So the Finnish bishop's possible position under Uppsala's primacy is highly improbable.